anotherwebguy/Plants-disease-detection/README.md

 # Plants-Disease-Detector

 <div align="center"> A Smart-Farming solution for farmers to ease the process of farming with the help of IOT and ML .
-It provides the farmers a way to monitor their farms with IOT smart solutions and early plants disease detection through ML. </div>
+It provides the farmers a way to monitor their farms with IOT smart solutions and early plants disease detection through ML </div>

 <div align="center">
 <div >